j-meek/j-meek.github.io/_pages/research-interets.md

 ## Conservation

 I'm broadly interested in the variety of scientific fields that inform conservation and the complexities involved in instituting effective conservation practice.
-In my own work, I've primarily explored the effects on anthropogenic habitat change on reptiles and amphibians.
+In my own work, I've primarily explored the effects of anthropogenic habitat change on reptiles and amphibians.
 For example, I've studied the impacts of suburban development on pond-dwelling turtles in the Charlotte metropolitan area.
 I've also been involved in multiple projects evaluating the influence of river damming and urbanization on reptile and amphibian communities along the [Broad River](https://en.wikipedia.org/wiki/Broad_River_(Carolinas)) in South Carolina.

 I think that understanding personal and cultural views on nature and its value is a necessary first step towards generating greater public support for conservation.
 Guided by this general idea, at UC Davis I led an undergraduate discussion course on the social construction of nature and wilderness.
 Check out the syllabus and course readings [here](/assets/docs/Nature_Wilderness_Conservation_Syllabus.pdf).